Best Things to Do in Cape Town in 7 Days

 The Table Mountain National Park, as part of the Cape Floral Region, is listed as a UNESCO World Heritage Site.
 The most important thing to consider before visiting Table Mountain is the weather: it can be very unpredictable and the mountain is often covered by the so-called ‘table cloth’ (a cloud formation unfolding over the mountain top).
 So make sure to visit Table Mountain on a clear day.

 If you decide to hike up Table Mountain, make sure to bring enough water and don’t hike alone.
 I recommend hiking up Table Mountain with a local guide.
 There are several trails leading up to the top which all require a good level of fitness.
-Platteklip Gorge, the most popular trail, takes around 2 – 3 hours one way.
+Platteklip Gorge, the most popular trail, takes around 2 to 3 hours one way.

-Lion’s Head Hike
+2) Lion’s Head Hike

 The Lion’s Head hike was hands down my favorite hike in Cape Town.
 We even hiked up Lion’s Head twice because we loved it so much.
 It takes around 1.5 hours to reach the top if you take it slow and make stops for taking pictures.
 When we hiked up the second time we needed less than 1 hour.